Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

+It is very important to stress that $c_{\alpha,\beta}^\gamma$ are constants.
+Although a stringent condition, it is justified by the significant applications and geometric characteristics of Lie systems (refer to \cite{Dissertationes,LS21} where over a two hundred related works, applications, and key authors of Lie systems are cited) and stochastic counterparts in \cite{LO_09} and this work.
+Let us say in advance that, as shown in following parts of this work, the dimension and nature of the Vessiot--Guldberg Lie algebra is related to the properties of the stochastic Lie system.
+In standard Lie systems, where $B$ is just the time, a solvable Vessiot--Guldberg Lie algebra ensures, for instance, that the associated Lie system can be integrated by quadratures \cite{CRFG_16}.

+\begin{example} Let us consider a generalisation of a damped harmonic oscillator on $\T \mathbb{R}$ with a stochastic part modelled by means of a semi-martingale $W_1$ related to a one-dimensional Wiener process in It\^o form, which retrieves as a particular cases several models in the previous literature (cf. \cite{HH11,Ha19,MH_04}).
+In particular, consider adapted coordinates $(x,y=\dot x)$ on $\T \mathbb{R}$ and the stochastic differential equation given by

-More specifically, $W_1$ is a one-dimensional Wiener process, while $\sigma$ is a parameter quantifying the noise.
-The parameters $\omega$ and $k$ are the usual parameters relative to the standard deterministic model for a dissipative harmonic oscillator
+where $\sigma(t)$ is any $t$-dependent function, e.g. quantifying noise, and the functions $\omega_f(t)$ and $k(t)$ are extensions to a stochastic realm of the usual functions relative to the standard deterministic model for a dissipative harmonic oscillator

-where $\omega^2$ is the elastic constant of the oscillator and $k$ the friction coefficient.
-Let us see how this model can be considered as a linear stochastic Lie system.
+Then, $\omega_f(t)$ is a $t$-dependent frequency of the oscillator \eqref{eq:HOWN} while $k(t)$ is frequently used to describe a friction-like effect.

+Let us see how the model \eqref{eq:HOWN} can be considered as a linear stochastic Lie system.
+The first step needed to apply our formalism is to transform the previous stochastic system from an It\^o into a Stratonovich one.
+This can be reached in a simple manner by applying the transformation equation given in \eqref{Eq:TranItoStratonovich}.
+Indeed, this expression shows that \eqref{eq:HOWN} can be related to a Stratonovich operator of the form

+It is worth recalling that many stochastic differential equations are formulated in the It\^o framework.

+Once the Stratonovich form has been obtained, let us show that one may apply the theory of stochastic Lie systems to this example.
+With this aim, one has to recall that the two components of the Stratonovich operator \eqref{Eq:Str} are related to two $t$-dependent vector fields, corresponding to its two components, $\mathfrak{S}_1,\mathfrak{S}_2$, of the form

+respectively.
+Note that both $t$-dependent vector fields can be considered as $\mathbb{R}^2$-dependent vector fields that have a trivial dependence on the variable $W_1$ in $(t,W_1)\in \mathbb{R}^2$.
+To describe our model with the theory of stochastic Lie systems, one has to find some finite-dimensional Lie algebra of vector fields on $\T\mathbb{R}^2$, let us say $V^D$, such that each component of the Stratonovich operator, which can be understood as an $\mathbb{R}^2$-dependent vector field, becomes a linear combination with coefficients depending on $t,W_1$ of a basis of $V_D$.